asrimanth/asrimanth/README.md

 </p>

 - 🌱 Research Assistant at Computer Vision Labs - IU, working on Multi-view Stereo and 3D reconstruction.
-- 🔭 I’m currently learning deep neural networks using PyTorch and MLOps using wandb.
+- 🔭 I’m currently a Masters in Data Science student learning deep neural networks using PyTorch and MLOps using wandb.
-- 👯 I’m looking to collaborate on Computer Vision problems and kaggle competitions.
+- 👯 I’m looking to graduate in May 2023 and collaborate on Computer Vision problems and kaggle competitions.
-- 🤔 I’m looking for help with a job as a Computer Vision Engineer / Machine Learning Engineer.
+- 🤔 I’m looking for help with a full-time role as a Computer Vision Engineer / Machine Learning Engineer.
 - 💬 Ask me about: Just about any topic.
 I'm always ready to listen and ask questions.
 - 😄 Pronouns: He/him/his.
 - ⚡ Motto: True nobility is being superior to your former self.